This post contains affiliate links.

-Plus, there is barely a house in the country that doesn’t have a draw full of unused items.
+Plus, there is barely a house in the country that doesn’t have a drawer full of unused items.

 Alternative 1.
 Bamboo

-Bamboo is technically grass and can be cut without killing the plant.
+Bamboo is technically a grass and can be cut without killing the plant.

 This makes bamboo a highly renewable, eco-friendly resource.